-Security Training for Remote and Distributed Teams
+Security Training for Remote Teams

 Async, time-zone-aware exercises tailored to the threats remote employees actually face.
 Home networks, vishing, collaboration-tool abuse, MFA fatigue, and BEC, with completion data that respects every region.